gardenappl/lbt/README.md

 If you want to use `lbt open` as the default handler for lbry:// links:

-1. Download the `lbt-open.desktop` file.
+1. Get the `lbt-open.desktop` file.
 2. Put it into `~/.local/share/applications`
 3. Run `xdg-mime default lbt-open.desktop x-scheme-handler/lbry`